grace-notes/website/contents/topics/acts-historical-background.md

 pdf: "actshistoricalbackground.pdf"
 description: "chronology, and some of the political background of the Acts of the Apostles."
 template: topic.jade
+subtitle: from “The Life and Epistles of St. Paul”
+author: W. J. Conybeare and J. S. Howson
 ---

-*from “The Life and Epistles of St. Paul,” by W. J. Conybeare and J. S.
-Howson*

 ## Chronology of the Acts